xhyrom/discord-datamining/data/creator-support-articles/server-subscriptions-for-creators--server-ownersadmins/content.md

 <p><strong>Q: Can admins manage the subscription tiers and see payment details, or is that only possible by the server owner? </strong></p>
 <p>A: Admins can change subscription tier details, but the server owner is the only person who can change and see payment information like payout account details and the payments tab. </p>
 <p><strong>Q: Can individuals temporarily be removed from a premium channel while still staying subscribed? (ie. disciplinary action for breaking the rules etc without performing a full kick or ban.)</strong></p>
 <p>A: Yes, you (or your moderators) can time people out without fully removing their subscription benefits.
-For instructions on time outs, see<a href="https://support.discord.com/hc/en-us/articles/4413305239191" target="_blank" rel="noopener"> here</a>.</p>
+For instructions on time outs, see<a href="https://support.discord.com/hc/en-us/articles/4413305239191" target="_blank" rel="noopener noreferrer"> here</a>.</p>
 <p>You would need to give them a role with permissions that denies them the ability to chat, but this is a manual process for each channel, for a specific user, which you'd then have to manually remove later.</p>
 <h2 id="h_01GXS97QKKRF8NZRVMA7CAHV7X"><strong>Mobile Support</strong></h2>
 <p><strong>Q: When will Server Subscriptions be supported on the Discord mobile app? </strong></p>
 <p>A: We are currently rolling out In-App Purchasing (IAP) for iOS mobile devices to servers with Server Subscriptions enabled.  </p>
 <p><strong>Q: Do mobile subscriptions have the same revenue split as desktop subscriptions?</strong></p>
 <p>A: No. Apple takes an additional 30% of revenue from all subscriptions initiated through the Discord iOS application.
 Subscribers on iOS mobile devices will see a higher price on iOS checkout to account for the additional iOS fee. </p>
-<p>More information on the fee structures is available in the Monetization Terms: https://support.discord.com/hc/en-us/articles/5330075836311-Monetization-Terms</p>
+<p>More information on the fee structures is available in the <a href="https://support.discord.com/hc/en-us/articles/5330075836311" target="_blank" rel="noopener">Monetization Terms</a>.</p>
 <p><strong>Q: When will subscriptions be purchasable on Android?</strong></p>
 <p>A: We’re working on it!
 We don’t have any timing to share at this point but we are actively working to bring Server Subscriptions to Android mobile devices.</p>